dfinance/dnode/README.md

 ### Genesis compilation

-First of all, to get WB correctly work, needs to compile standard WB smart modules libs, and put result into genesis block.
+First of all, to get DN correctly work, needs to compile standard DN smart modules libs, and put result into genesis block.
 Result is WriteSet operations, that write compiled modules into storage.